 The agile Drupal retrospective is a time when everyone in our development team can come together to express themselves freely, to share and to learn.
 The co-author of the book Agile Retrospectives: Making Good Teams Great, has said:

-"Agile retrospectives stoke the engine
+"Agile retrospectives stoke the engine of team improvement."

 Individually, each team member concentrates on what needs to be done in future iterations from their perspective.
 Collectively, we determine how to repeat and optimize successes and eliminate missteps.